 Planets and the host star have different spectral features.
 This information can be used to suppress speckle noise.
 For this, one needs simultaneous images at two similar wavelengths at which the brightness of the planet varies, e.g. in and out of a molecular band.
 This method is called spectral differential imaging (SDI).
 This approach is used in IRDIS DBI.
-It can also be used with ZIMPOL imaging when different filters are used in ZIMPOL's two arms (e.g., $H\alpha$ and continuum).
+It can also be used with ZIMPOL imaging when different filters are used in ZIMPOL's two arms (e.g., Ha and continuum).

 Figure 2: Illustration of the three pillars of high contrast imaging.
-Left: raw on-sky J-band PSF of SPHERE with IRDIS, showing the diffraction pattern resulting from the almost perfect correction provided by the extreme AO system up to 20 cycles per aperture, and so 20 λ /D in the image (this figure is the number of actuator on the deformable mirror on a side divided by 2).
-Middle: raw on-sky J-band coronagraphic image of lota Sgr, illustrating the efficient removal of diffraction rings and pinned speckles by the coronagraph.
+Left: raw on-sky J-band PSF of SPHERE with IRDIS, showing the diffraction pattern resulting from the almost perfect correction provided by the extreme AO system up to 20 cycles per aperture, and so $20 \lambda/D$ in the image (this is half the number of actuators on the deformable mirror on a side).
+Middle: raw on-sky J-band coronagraphic image of Iota Sgr, illustrating the efficient removal of diffraction rings and pinned speckles by the coronagraph.
 Note the very visible AO correction radius.
-Outside the correction radius (r > 20 λ /D), the brighter halo results from the uncorrected wings of the seeing halo.
+Outside the correction radius ( $r > 20 \lambda/D$ ), the brighter halo results from the uncorrected wings of the seeing halo.
 Right: result of angular differential imaging (ADI) strategy, and post-processing using principal component analysis, cleaning the remaining speckles in the field after extreme AO and coronagraphy, revealing a faint off-axis companion.

 Stars are often unpolarized, whereas circumstellar environments and planets may be highly polarized.
-This feature is used to increase the image contrast and is called differential polarization imaging (DPI).
-DPI is used in ZIMPOL polarimetric imaging and in IRDIS DPI (not offered in P95).
+This feature is used to increase the image contrast and is called dual polarization imaging (DPI).
+DPI is used in ZIMPOL polarimetric imaging and in IRDIS DPI.